ChristoNik/burger/README.md

 The above command will start the server for you

 ###### Step 5<br>
-> Open your browser to http://localhost:3000/
+> Open your browser and type  http://localhost:3000/ in your address bar